-4.1 Interrupt Types
+4.3 Interrupt Types

-The following conditions generate interrupts:
+These conditions generate interrupts:

-- SWI instruction (software interrupt) - A logic zero applied to the IRQ/V{PP} pin (external interrupt) - A logic one applied to one of the PA3-PA0 pins when port A external interrupts are enabled (external interrupt) - A timer overflow (timer interrupt) - Expiration of the real-time interrupt period (timer interrupt)
+- SWI instruction (software interrupt) - A logic 0 applied to the IRQ/V{PP} pin (external interrupt) - A logic 1 applied to one of the PA3-PA0 pins when port A external interrupts are enabled (external interrupt) - A timer overflow (timer interrupt) - Expiration of the real-time interrupt period (timer interrupt)

 An interrupt temporarily stops normal program execution to process a particular event.
 An interrupt does not stop the execution of the instruction in progress, but takes effect when the current instruction completes its execution.
-Interrupt processing automatically saves the CPU registers on the stack and loads the program counter with a user-defined vector address.
+Interrupt processing automatically saves the central processor unit (CPU) registers on the stack and loads the program counter with a user-defined vector address.

-4.1.1 Software Interrupt
+4.3.1 Software Interrupt

-The software interrupt (SWI) instruction causes a nonmaskable interrupt.
+The software interrupt (SWI) instruction causes a non-maskable interrupt.

-4.1.2 External Interrupts
+4.3.2 External Interrupts

-The following sources can generate external interrupts:
+These sources can generate external interrupts: